LakshmiDeepak9653/Birthday-Wish-using-Python/README.md

 # Birthday-Wish-using-Python
 <h1>This is an python wrapper !!!</h1>
-Made by *Lakshmi deepak*  This wrapper uses for birthday wishes to your friend in a different way using python.
+Made by *Lakshmi deepak* Use this wrapper for birthday wishes to your friend in a different way using python.
 Firstly, what you have to do is?
 You have to install the required packages, don't worry about the code and blabla things.
 I made it simple for you.